Karl August Wrede

-Karl August Wrede (18 September 1859 – 25 May 1943) was a Finnish-Swedish architect.
+Karl August Wrede (18 September 1859 – 25 May 1943) was a Finnish architect.
 His buildings are mostly in the Neo-Renaissance and Neo-Gothic styles.

 Biography

-He was born into a noble family, the Wrede af Elimä, at their manor home.
+He was born into a Swedish-speaking Finnish noble family, the Wrede af Elimä, at their manor home.
 His father, Henrik August Wrede, was a lawyer and member of Parliament.
 His brother, Rabbe Axel Wrede, followed in their father's career path.
 After their mother's early death, they lived at a private boarding school.